Treatment for DCIS

-Some women with small, low grade DCIS and negative surgical margins have a low risk of recurrence after lumpectomy.
+Some women, especially those ages 65 and older, with small, low grade DCIS and negative (clean) surgical margins have a low risk of recurrence after lumpectomy.
 (Margins are negative when there are no cancer cells in the rim of breast tissue surrounding the tumor that was removed during surgery.)
-Some of these women may choose to avoid radiation therapy altogether, or consider limited radiation therapy such as partial breast radiation therapy or [6,13-14].
+Some of these women may choose to avoid radiation therapy altogether, or consider limited radiation therapy such as partial breast radiation therapy [6,13-14].

 For a summary of research studies on lumpectomy plus whole breast radiation therapy in the treatment of DCIS, visit the Breast Cancer Research Studies section.